seanathan3/CapyBaby/README.md

 # CapyBaby

-CapyBaby is a survival game where the player has to stay alive on a raft for as long as possible.
+CapyBaby is a survival game where the player has to stay afloat on a raft for as long as possible.
 The raft is set up as a 7x7 grid, and at set increments, random tiles will shake.
 The player will then have to get to a non-shaking tile before the tiles drop.
 As the game progresses, the amount of tiles that fall increases until only one tile remains.
 Each time a player survives a wave of tiles falling, 100 points is added to their score.

 ***
 ## Functionality